 The Leader Index is designed to measure 5 leadership success factors.
 A person, who is too compliant and lacks creativity or the capacity to think outside the box, may not know how to generate excitement and engagement for a new concept or idea, or positive change.
 This score reflects the team’s leadership potential.

 Every team has different targets and objectives.
 For some exploring the impact of Emotional Intelligence (EI) on job success might be relevant, while others may require building individual and organizational Stress Resilience and improved Decision Making.
 Our instrument and method allow us to analyze trends and patterns in a targeted way, ensuring that our training, recommendations and development plans are always aligned to your team’s objectives.

 After being shortlisted to participate, each participant (mentee) in the program was paired with a more experienced employee (mentor) within the organization.
 Each member of the mentees completed the Emotional Intelligence (EI) behavioral assessment prior to the program.

 During the opening session, SHFT provided each person with feedback on their EI results.
 The participants also completed activities to experience various EQ scales in a team training environment.
 Mentoring pairs were encouraged to share results of their EQ assessments with each other and to create development plans based on the feedback they received.

 24 May 2019

 Design a Measurable & Sustainable Female Potential Programme

-See how EQ drives success at other companies
+See how EI drives success at other companies